Managing Customer Behaviour Protocol

 • actual violence

-2.2 This protocol recognises that some behaviour that may be deemed unreasonable may be linked with underlying health issues, conditions or disabilities.
+This protocol recognises that some behaviour that may be deemed unreasonable may be linked with underlying health issues, conditions or disabilities.
 In these instances contact may be made with relevant colleagues, such as Adult Social Care, to determine whether this impacts on how the individual’s behaviour is managed.

+Where the manager of the service is of the opinion that the individual poses a significant risk to staff or is concerned that the vexatious nature of contact is having an adverse impact on service, they should email details to the dedicated email address spocassurance@dorsetcouncil.gov.uk.
 This should include details and numbers of incidents, so that an assessment can be made as to whether the individual displaying unreasonable behaviours needs to be recorded within the ‘unreasonable behaviour’ database so that other members of staff can review and take appropriate action should they have contact.
+The decision will be made by the Unreasonable Behaviours Panel.

-4. The Unreasonable Behaviours Panel and supporting schedule
+The Unreasonable Behaviours Panel and supporting schedule

-4.1 The council maintains a schedule of those individuals that have been identified as displaying unreasonable behaviour, which sets out how employees and other workers should respond in the event that they come into contact with an identified individual.
+The Council maintains a schedule of those individuals that have been identified as displaying unreasonable behaviour, which sets out how employees and other workers should respond in the event that they come into contact with an identified individual.
 It will also identify if the individual is subject to any service restrictions, permitted means of contact and any “single point of contact” that may have been allocated.

-4.2 The schedule is maintained by the Unreasonable Behaviours Panel, who will determine whether individuals meet the criteria for inclusion, keep the database up to date, and consider renewals on a twelve-monthly basis.
+The schedule is maintained by the Unreasonable Behaviours Panel, who will determine whether individuals meet the criteria for inclusion, keep the database up to date, and consider renewals on a twelve-monthly basis.

-4.3 The Panel consists of the following members and will meet monthly (physically or virtually), or more regularly if business dictates:
+The Panel consists of the following members and will meet monthly (physically or virtually), or more regularly if business dictates:

 • Service Manager for Assurance (the Panel chair)